|Nutritional Guidelines (per serving)|

 Chop the celery, onion, garlic, and parsley into a fine dice.

 Add the chopped celery, onion, and garlic to the flour mixture.
 Cook for another five minutes, stirring occasionally.

-Add the paprika, filé powder (or bay leaves), hot sauce, parsley, and creole seasoning to the pan.
-Stir and then return the bacon back to the pan.
+Add the paprika, filé powder (or bay leaves), hot sauce, parsley, and Creole seasoning to the pan.
+Stir and then return the bacon to the pan.

-Add the broth and tomatoes, stir until completely combined.
+Add the broth and tomatoes, stir until thoroughly combined.
 Then cook for another 10 minutes, until the vegetables are soft.

 Serve over the warm rice and enjoy!